Konrawut11/Double-Inertial-Projection-IQVIP/README.md

 ## How to Run
 1. Download or clone this repository.
-2. Open MATLAB and navigate to the folder of the example you wish to test.
+2. Open MATLAB and navigate to the folder of the example or application you wish to test.
 3. Run the respective main script:
     *   For Example 1, run `DriverEx1.m`
     *   For Example 2, run `DriverEx2.m`
+    *   For the Traffic Assignment Problem, run `DriverTraffic.m`
 4. The output will display the **number of iterations** and **CPU time** for various initial points as presented in the manuscript.

 ## Parameters and Verification
 The parameters in these scripts have been configured to satisfy the convergence conditions of the theorems presented in the paper:
 *   **Example 1:** The matrix $M$ yields eigenvalues $\lambda_1 = 2$ and $\lambda_2 = 2.2$, resulting in $L = 2.2$ and $\mu = 2$.
 *   **Example 2:** The symmetric part of matrix $M$ is $\text{diag}(2.3, 2)$, ensuring $\mu = 2$.
 The spectral norm is approximately $2.3043$, with $L$ taken as $2.31$.
+*   **Traffic Assignment:** The settings are based on the network topology and cost functions described in the manuscript's Application section.